Author: Jeff Bacon

 Lead Fathers’ Rights Attorney

-Jeff Bacon is an Oklahoma family law attorney representing fathers in contested custody disputes across the Oklahoma City metro.
-His practice covers establishing initial custody, modifying existing orders, defending against false allegations, emergency custody proceedings, and the procedural strategy that protects dads in Oklahoma, Cleveland, Canadian, and Logan counties.
+Jeff Bacon is an Oklahoma family law attorney.
+He represents fathers in contested custody disputes across the Oklahoma City metro.
+His practice covers initial custody, modification of existing orders, and defense against false allegations.
+He also handles emergency custody cases and the procedural strategy that protects dads.
+He serves Oklahoma, Cleveland, Canadian, and Logan counties.

 Oklahoma Bar Association #33721